 Meeting Matters considered May 2023 A detailed discussion around variable pay outcomes in 2023, particularly in the light of communications from Ofwat on performance-related pay.
 An update on pay negotiations in the business.
-A review of pay at a Band 1 level, for those in the Executive team who were not Board members.
+A review of pay at a Band I level, for those in the Executive team who were not Board members.
 A review of the draft Remuneration Report for 2023.
 June 2023 A detailed discussion and approval of variable pay outcomes for 2023.
 Review and approval of the proposed base pay increases for the Executive Directors and other members of the Executive, taking into consideration the outcome of the pay negotiations across the business.
-Discussion and agreement of the principles for the new variable pay arrangemen for 2024 onwards.
+Discussion and agreement of the principles for the new variable pay arrangements for 2024 onwards.
 July 2023 A detailed discussion of the new variable pay arrangements and the proposed areas of focus for the metrics for both the Short-Term and Long-Term schemes.
-A review of the feedback from the Yorkshire Voice survey and the proposed action as a result.
+A review of the feedback from the Yorkshire Voice survey and the proposed actions as a result.
 An update on proposed changes to the pension offering to colleagues.
 Sign-off of the final Remuneration Report for 2023.
 September 2023 An update on the development of the proposed new variable pay arrangements.
-An update on proposed changes to the pension offering to colleagues.
+2023 An update on proposed changes to the pension offering to colleagues.
 An update on culture, and the ongoing work to develop a new target culture.
 An update on resourcing across the business.
-January 2024 A brief update on variable pay performance. , Agreement of the principles to be adopted as part of the forthcoming pay negotiations across the business.
+January 2024 A brief update on variable pay performance.
+Agreement of the principles to be adopted as part of the forthcoming pay agreement of the principles to be adopted as part of the forthcoming pay negotiations across the business.
 A detailed review of the proposed new Short-Term Incentive Plan and Long-Term Incentive Plan arrangements.
 March 2024 An update on variable pay performance.
 An update on the outcome of pay negotiations across the business.
 Review and approval of the proposed base pay increases for the Executive Directors and other members of the Executive, taking into consideration the outcome of the pay negotiations across the business.
 A review of the first draft of the Remuneration Report for 2024.